3 new Scrum Retrospective Ideas for any team

 1. What stones did the evil Mr. Moriarty put in our way?

-2. What support do we have from our time-honored friends Dr. Watson and Inspector Lestrade got - so how did we as a team encounter these stones and what did we do independently?
+2. What support did we get from our venerable friends Dr. Watson and Inspector Lestrade - so how did we as a team face these obstacles and what did we achieve independently?

-3. What support would we get from Dr. Watson and Inspector Lestrade - from each other as team members - wish you?
+3. What support would we like to see in the future from Dr. Watson and Inspector Lestrade - from us as team members to each other?

 4. As Sherlock Holmes, we naturally anticipate other underhanded plans from evil Mr. Moriarty.
 What difficulties could that be in the next few weeks?
 And how are we going to meet them?